AFLucas-UOM/Constellation-Finder/README.md

 **Constellation-Finder** was developed to make constellation identification accessible and efficient for astronomy enthusiasts, educators, and researchers.
 Its goal is to simplify the process of detecting and analyzing celestial patterns while providing tools for dataset enhancement and visualization.
 By combining technical precision with ease of use, the tool bridges the gap between amateur and professional astronomy applications.

-The project emphasizes accuracy, flexibility, and user-friendliness, enabling anyone to explore and study constellations with confidence.
+The project emphasizes accuracy, flexibility, and user-friendliness, enabling anyone to explore and study constellations.

 ## Clone the repository:
   ```bash